hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @greggirwin do you remember, that Carl's revision of R3 VID had an UI annimation built in?
 I do remember UI elements to fly-in/out ....

 [6:00:19](#qy_SFcrvb3xTt5WHWxA6jOEheXcxm536GthDvYSj6Cw) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-Also - in old days, Jeff Kreis did an animation dialect, it was like using a Scala on Amiga Ì†ΩÌ∏â
+Also - in old days, Jeff Kreis did an animation dialect, it was like using a Scala on Amiga üòâ

 [6:58:27](#xLJgdr1txppHYOwYETNIrgkElV2lnhhYDMM6I2wXogI) <GiuseppeChillemi (GiuseppeChillemi)>:
 @pekr di you have a link for this dialect?